 • Health/wellness, parenting, and self-help: These books come from writers who want to help readers address personal issues (self-help books), refine their child-rearing philosophy (parenting books), or adopt a healthier lifestyle (health/wellness books).

-• History, philosophy, and science.
-In all of these genres, the writer focuses on a given topic, teaching the reader all about it.
+• History, philosophy, and science: In all of these genres, the writer focuses on a given topic and teaches the reader about it.

 • Business and economics: There is a huge market for books that can teach people how to be more effective in business and with their personal finances.